 Ostia Antica may not be as famous as similar sites like Pompeii, but in some ways I found it to be more interesting.
 Ostia Antica gives you a more authentic look at everyday Roman life because Ostia was a working port town, not a wealthy city like Pompeii.

 Compared to Pompeii, my visit to Ostia Antica was much more enjoyable.
 There were far less people and access to the sites was less restricted.
 I enjoyed being able to freely wander among the quiet ruins at a leisurely pace.
-Ostia Antica is a large site with so much to see and I easily spent an entire day looking around and relaxing amid the ruins.
+Ostia Antica is a large site with so much to see and I easily spent almost an entire day looking around and relaxing amid the ruins.

 Before I share with you my self-guided tour of Ostia Antica, here is a bit of background about the harbour city of ancient Rome.

 Ostia was founded in about 620 B.C., where the mouth of the Tiber river once was.
 The town was named after its location, Ostia meaning “mouth” in Latin.
 The shoreline has since moved seawards, due to silting, so Ostia today lies three kilometres from the Tiber.

 In its earliest days, Ostia’s main resource was salt that it obtained from the nearby salt flats.
 Around 400 B.C. when Rome began expanding, Ostia was conquered and became Rome’s first colony.
 It then served as a naval base, protecting Rome from invasion by river.
 As Rome grew to control the Mediterranean, Ostia’s role evolved to function as a seaport, becoming integral to Rome’s commercial operations.